NFL still on track for Week 1; virtual offseason extended

 back at their facilities, in an effort to maintain competitive equity.

-Various reports have said the league could allow teams to hold in-person
+Various reports have said that teams might be able to hold in-person workouts

-workouts in late June or early July, but a firm decision is not expected soon.
+in late June or early July, but several steps must be taken first.

 Goodell said the league's current "highest priority" is finding a way for